2022 Presidents Cup

 The 2022 Presidents Cup was the 14th edition of the Presidents Cup golf competition, held at Quail Hollow Club in Charlotte, North Carolina, from September 22–25, 2022.
 This was Quail Hollow's first time hosting the Presidents Cup.
-The matches were originally scheduled for fall 2021.
+The matches were originally scheduled for fall 2021, but the Presidents Cup, the Ryder Cup, and other team golf events were delayed by a year due to the COVID-19 pandemic.
 The USA won the competition and retained the cup.